Easy Ways To Reduce Your Debt

 Refinancing your credit cards and loans could save you a significant amount per month.

-Start off by looking through your debt agreements and find out what interest rates you’re currently paying.
+Start off looking through your debt agreements and find out what interest rates you’re currently paying.

 The trick here is to replace your existing debt with an alternative credit option that has a 0% interest rate.